RajuYuva/interview-preparion/kubernetes.md

 ### 72. monitoring and logging with respect to kubernetes? how do you done it?

 **Answer:**
-- Basically we can integrate aws cloudwatch for monitoring, we can collect and monitor the logs using cloudwatch logs.
-- Additionaly we can configure specific tools like fluentD, prometheus and grafana is also one thing.
-- We can use cloudwatch container insights to gain deeper insights for containerzed applications

 - **Monitoring:**
   - Collect and visualize metrics using tools like Prometheus and Grafana.
 - **Logging:**